OpenNMT/Tokenizer/docs/options.md

 ### `preserve_placeholders` (boolean, default: `false`)

 Do not attach joiners or spacers to placeholders.
+This should generally be enabled to not duplicate placeholders in the NMT vocabulary.

 ```bash
 $ echo "Hello｟World｠" | cli/tokenize --joiner_annotate